eddysella/Final-Year-Project-Public/README.md

     "redux": "^4.0.5",
     "redux-thunk": "^2.3.0"

-For the application to work a subscription must be made to the following API to receive an authentication key.
+For the application to work a subscription must be made to the following API to receive an authentication key: https://rapidapi.com/api-sports/api/api-football/pricing
 A 'PRO' subscription is preferable but not necessary.

 ****
 BE CAREFUL AS THERE ARE NO RESTRICTIONS ON THE NUMBER OF API CALLS ALLOWED AND YOU WILL BE CHARGED FOR GOING OVER THE QUOTA!!!